Arize-ai/openinference/python/examples/llama-index/README.md

 ## Setup

-This application is automatically instrumented using OpenInference entirely with one [instrumentation call](./backend/instrument.py):
+This application is instrumented using OpenInference with one [instrumentation call](./backend/instrument.py):

 ```python
 from openinference.instrumentation.llama_index import LlamaIndexInstrumentor